What to Pack for a Yoga Retreat in India – Top Tips From a Yoga Teacher

 On weekends, most yoga resorts plan site visits for the participants.
 So, traveling with the troop for an entire day might expose your skin to ultraviolet rays.
 It would be good to keep a good quality sunscreen to protect your face, arms and legs whenever you go outside.

-Pack a pair of sunglasses that are useful for athletic activities.
-This will keep you squint-free and enhance the chances to enjoy an outdoor session without feeling the burn of the sunrays.
+India is a warm and sunny country, so for your yoga retreat, don’t forget to pack a pair of sunglasses that are useful for athletic activities.
+This will keep you squint-free and enhance the chances to enjoy an outdoor yoga session without feeling the burn of the sunrays.

 At a yoga retreat, make sure to stay as relaxed as possible.
 Drop the idea to pack your favorite heels and instead put slip-ons or sneakers to feel at ease.
 Besides, traditionally you should practice yoga barefooted.
 With an easy-to-remove pair of footwear, you can roam around comfortably and also look pretty much in sync with the local tradition.